 Trained in both traditional and manual physical therapy, Dan has also studied extensively under pioneering French osteopath Guy VOYER and is qualified to teach VOYER’s Soma method.
 Soma stresses that training — whether for performance, rehabilitation or maintenance—must begin with an understanding of how the entire body moves and does its work.

 Dan is an avid golfer, and he combined his love of the sport with his in-depth understanding of the human body’s limits and potential to create Golf Body Pro.
 This program helps golfers at all levels play better by conditioning the body for the demands of the golf swing or adapting to physical limitations that may affect the swing.
-He has worked with golfers from youth level to the top players on the PGA Tour.
-Golf Fitness recognized his work by naming him one of its “50 Best Golf-Fitness Professionals in America” at the end of 2017.
+He has rehabilitated or conditioned golfers from youth level to the top players on the PGA Tour, including Tiger Woods, Ben Crane, Patrick Cantlay and Gary Woodland.
+Golf Fitness recognized his work by naming him one of its “50 Best Golf-Fitness Professionals in America” for 2017-2018 and one of the “50 Best Golf-Fitness Trainers in America” for 2019-2020.

 After graduating from the University of North Dakota with a B.S. degree in athletic training, Dan earned his M.S. in physical therapy at Des Moines University, formerly the University of Osteopathic Medicine and the Health Sciences.